Rev/Among-Us-Android-ESP/README.md

 I made this a couple of months ago.
 It is a basic implementation of an ESP for Among Us, which uses ByNameModding, and shmoo's unity header.
 This source code will show you the basics of making an ESP from a monolist, and how to use static fields.

 The calculations were made specifically for 100% screen resolutions.
 If you use this, at least give the proper credits.

+If you would like to try the mod out yourself, you can check out a build here on [Polarmods](https://polarmods.com/threads/among-us-v2022-4-19-basic-esp-open-source.3953/).

 Have fun!

 ## Features
 - Lines.